 Their house is a one-room affair made of light materials, cogon and sawali.
-They sometimes experienced uncomfortable nights during rainy days because the strong rain would usually rouse them from sleep soaked with rain.
+During rainy season, they sometimes experienced uncomfortable nights because the strong rain would usually rouse them from sleep soaked with rain.
 They could not afford electricity so a lampara (improvised lamp) was all they had that time.

 "We were a 'nobody' in the community because of our economic status.
 That's why we felt very inferior and had to remain on the sidelines for so long," Rizalita said.
+She said that the financial difficulty they had for a long time was their motivation for their hard work and for not spending any amount for unnecessary expenses.